jarkonik/bevy_scriptum/book/src/ruby/calling_rust_from_script.md

-# Calling Rust from Lua
+# Calling Rust from Ruby

-To call a rust function from Lua first you need to register a function within Rust using builder pattern.
+To call a rust function from Ruby first you need to register a function within Rust using builder pattern.

 ```rust,no_run